stephanie-w/brainscribble/content/statinf2.md

 Ha      |       Ha      |       Correctly reject null Ha      |       H0      |       Type II error (False Negative falsely claims a nonsignificant result)

-A test statistic is used to make an assumtion, the null is made upon this assumption.
-The test statistic will have a certain likelihood for occuring, according to the distribution being used.
+A test statistic is used to make an assumption, the null is made upon this assumption.
+The test statistic will have a certain likelihood for occurring, according to the distribution being used.
 When this likelihood is small, this indicates that the sample data are either from an unusual sample, or, that the distribution of the population actually is different than assumed.
 If the sample is properly drawn, there is small risk that the sample is unusual, and, so, it is safe to draw a conclusion that the distribution may be changed.
 This allows the conclusion that the null hypothesis may have changed, and that the alternative hypothesis might be accepted instead.
 This conclusion leads the researcher to "reject" the null hypothesis.

 Example: